narmadhabalaji/Seoul-Bike-Sharing-Demand-Analysis/README.md

 ## Project Overview
-This project analyzes bike sharing demand in Seoul and identifies how factors such as weather, season, time, holidays, and system availability affect bike rentals.
+This project analyzes bike sharing demand in Seoul and identifies how factors such as weather, season, time, holidays and system availability affect bike rentals.

 ## Dataset
 - Source: UCI Machine Learning Repository